pingidentity/pingdirectory-go-client/configurationapi/docs/AddAmazonSecretsManagerCipherStreamProviderRequest.md

 ### NewAddAmazonSecretsManagerCipherStreamProviderRequest

-`func NewAddAmazonSecretsManagerCipherStreamProviderRequest(providerName string, schemas []EnumamazonSecretsManagerCipherStreamProviderSchemaUrn, awsExternalServer string, secretID string, secretFieldName string, encryptionMetadataFile string, enabled bool, ) *AddAmazonSecretsManagerCipherStreamProviderRequest`
+`func NewAddAmazonSecretsManagerCipherStreamProviderRequest(providerName string, schemas []EnumamazonSecretsManagerCipherStreamProviderSchemaUrn, awsExternalServer string, secretID string, secretFieldName string, enabled bool, ) *AddAmazonSecretsManagerCipherStreamProviderRequest`

 NewAddAmazonSecretsManagerCipherStreamProviderRequest instantiates a new AddAmazonSecretsManagerCipherStreamProviderRequest object
 This constructor will assign default values to properties that have it defined,